Hereward travels to the picturesque village of Caldbeck, now a peaceful rural backwater but in its industrial heyday a place of dark satanic mills.

 Caldbeck has its own clog maker

-Gate House, once the home of the woolen mill owner John Woodcock Graves, who composed the famous song about his friend, the local huntsman, John Peel.
+Gate House, once the home of the woollen mill owner John Woodcock Graves, who composed the famous song about his friend, the local huntsman, John Peel.

 The Caldbeck woollen industry made a hard-wearing grey cloth from the wool of the Herdwick sheep mixed with a little Leicester wool.
 The cloth was waterproof due to the mixture of grease and tar that used to be smeared on sheep before the days of dipping.
 It is said to have lasted a lifetime.